 What is berberine?

-Berberine is a powerful natural compound found in several plants including goldenseal, Oregon grape, tree turmeric, and barberry.
+Berberine is a natural compound found in several plants, including goldenseal, Oregon grape, tree turmeric, and barberry.
 It has been a staple of Chinese and Ayurvedic medicine for thousands of years and grows in moderate and semi-tropical regions of Asia, Europe, Africa, North America, and South America.
-(2)
+(14)

 What does berberine do?

-In the human body, the key mechanism of action with berberine is the activation of adenosine monophosphate-activated protein kinase (AMPK).
-(3) This is an important enzyme often referred to as the metabolic master switch because it helps regulate many biological activities including lipids, glucose, and energy metabolism.
-Specific to blood sugar control and diabetes, berberine is also an aldose reductase inhibitor, which is important because aldose reductase is an enzyme that has been shown to worsen blood sugar issues in diabetics.
-(4)
+In the human body, berberine’s key mechanism of action is the activation of adenosine monophosphate-activated protein kinase (AMPK).
+(15) This is an important enzyme, sometimes referred to as “the metabolic master switch” because it helps regulate certain biological activities including lipid, glucose, and energy metabolism.
+Because berberine is an aldose reductase inhibitor, berberine may also have a positive effect on blood sugar control and diabetes.
+Aldose is an enzyme that has been shown to negatively affect blood sugar issues in individuals with diabetes.
+(8)

 What is berberine good for?

 The list of berberine benefits is long and diverse.
 Berberine has been the focus of numerous studies and in some cases, it was compared to or used in conjunction with pharmaceuticals.